Rich-Harris/agadoo/README.md

 ## Hold up — tree what now?

 With the advent of JavaScript modules (`import` and `export`), it's possible to build libraries that are *tree-shakeable*.
-This means that a user of your library can import just the bits they need, without burdening their users with all the code they're *not* using.
+This means that a user of your library can import just the bits they need, without burdening their users with all the code you're *not* using.

 For example, the [eases-jsnext](https://github.com/Rich-Harris/eases-jsnext) library contains a grab-bag of [Robert Penner's easing equations](http://robertpenner.com/easing/), presented as a JavaScript module.
 I can use it like this in my code...